vrtmrz/obsidian-livesync/docs/settings.md

 ### Use newer file if conflicted (beta)
 Always use the newer file to resolve and overwrite when conflict has occurred.

+### Experimental.
+### Sync hidden files

+Synchronize hidden files.

+- Scan hidden files before replication.
+If you enable this option, all hidden files are scanned once before replication.

+- Scan hidden files periodicaly.
+If you enable this option, all hidden files will be scanned each [n] seconds.

+Hidden files are not actively detected, so we need scanning.

+Each scan stores the file with their modification time.
+And if the file has been disappeared, the fact is also stored.
+Then, When the entry of the hidden file has been replicated, it will be reflected in the storage if the entry is newer than storage.

+Therefore, the clock must be adjusted.
+If the modification time is determined to be older, the changeset will be skipped or cancelled (It means, **deleted**), even if the file spawned in a hidden folder.

 ### Advanced settings
 Self-hosted LiveSync using PouchDB and synchronizes with the remote by [this protocol](https://docs.couchdb.org/en/stable/replication/protocol.html).
 So, it splits every entry into chunks to be acceptable by the database with limited payload size and document size.